 “You never hear anything that I say” might mean “I want to know that the things that are deeply important to me have landed on you in a way that matters to us both and that I can recognize.”

 “You insist on misunderstanding everything that I say” might mean “I feel stuck and don’t know what to say or how to say it so that we can get to more shared reality and togetherness in our conversations.”

 Shift from hearing the “you” to understanding the deeper “I.”

 We humans have a crazy habit of telling other people about our pain, suffering, sadnesses, and disappointments by making it about them and what they do.
 It’s incredibly disempowering and yet, sadly, we keep doing it.

 Want more empowerment?
 Talk about yourself.
 Seriously, only about you.

 It’s simply a more powerful and effective position than reverting to old shame and blame habits.

-If you’d like to hear a little more on this subject, I made you a short video with a few more points!
+If you’d like to hear a little more on this subject, here’s a short video with a few more points.

 Relationships are the foundation of well-being, and well-being is both a personal and a communal journey.
 Our personal growth benefits our partners, children, family and whole community.
 Join me in bringing more empathy, compassion, collaboration, acceptance, and service into the world.